mkuchak/get-youtube-transcription/README.md

 1. Manual (human-created) transcript in the requested language (default: English)
 2. Auto-generated transcript in its original language (ignoring the language parameter)
 3. Manual transcript in any language, translated to the requested language
+4. Any available transcript in any language (as a fallback)
-4. Last resort fallback to original API method
+5. Last resort fallback to direct fetch with the requested language

 The response includes additional metadata:
+- `transcript`: The transcript data with timing information
 - `language`: The language of the returned transcript
 - `is_generated`: Whether the transcript was auto-generated
 - `translated`: Whether the transcript was translated from another language (for manual transcripts only)
 - `original_language`: The original language before translation (if applicable)

 This ensures you get the best available transcript quality for each video.
-Auto-generated transcripts are always provided in their original language to preserve accuracy.
+The service is designed to always return a transcript if one is available in any language, rather than failing.